atlassian-labs/inline-require-webpack-plugin/README.md

 It is an alternative to feeding Webpack with CommonJS modules and introducing a Babel plugin like `@babel/plugin-transform-modules-commonjs`.
 The main advantage is that Webpack is not aware of this optimisation while processing the source code, so all ESM benefits (eg treeshaking) and other plugins optimisations are not affected.

+Compatible with Webpack v4.41+ and v5.24+

 ## Usage

-After installing it from the package
+After installing it via

 ```
 npm i -D inline-require-webpack-plugin